-Prevention - We will put reasonable measures in place to prevent abuse, including the use of safe recruitment practices, promoting safe working practices and raising awareness of safeguarding.
+2.5 Prevention - We will put reasonable measures in place to prevent abuse, including the use of safe recruitment practices, promoting safe working practices and raising awareness of safeguarding.
 At AIUK we all have a responsibility to prevent harm occurring to those we work with, and therefore AIUK aims to create a culture of a 'not on my watch' attitude, ensuring all individuals take on this responsibility to prevent harm.

-Protection - We will provide policy, procedures, information and training to enable all adults involved with AIUK to identify and respond appropriately to concerns about abuse.
+- 2.6 Protection We will provide policy, procedures, information and training to enable all adults involved with AIUK to identify and respond appropriately to concerns about abuse.

-Partnership - AIUK will work in partnership with statutory, regulatory and other relevant organisations to ensure that safeguarding concerns are shared appropriately.
+- 2.7 Partnership AIUK will work in partnership with statutory, regulatory and other relevant organisations to ensure that safeguarding concerns are shared appropriately.
 We will also work in partnership with the individual concerned, to make sure their views are heard, and where appropriate their families, for example with parents of a child or family members of an adult who needs some additional support to engage.

-Empowerment - We will be person-centred and uphold individual's rights in our safeguarding work.
+- 2.8 Empowerment We will be person-centred and uphold individual's rights in our safeguarding work.

-Accountability - We aim to be transparent in our approaches and recognise the need for continuous learning, review and improvement.
+- 2.9 Accountability We aim to be transparent in our approaches and recognise the need for continuous learning, review and improvement.

-As part of safeguarding, AIUK aims to recognise and respond to all types of harm and abuse, including:
+- 2.10 As part of safeguarding, AIUK aims to recognise and respond to all types of harm and abuse, including:

 - Bullying and cyberbullying

 - Harassment

 - Child sexual exploitation

 - Child trafficking

 - Criminal exploitation and gangs

 - Domestic abuse

 - Emotional and/or psychological abuse

 - Female genital mutilation

 - Grooming

 - Neglect or acts of omission

 - Non-recent abuse

 - Online abuse

 - Physical abuse

 - Sexual abuse

 - Financial or material abuse

 - Self-neglect/self-harm

 - Organisational or institutional abuse

 - Discriminatory abuse

-- Modern slavery - Child on child abuse
+- Modern slavery

-You can find out more about different types of abuse and harm to adults-at-risk from SCIE (Social Care Institute for Excellence) and for children and young people from the NSPCC.
-Additionally, AIUK aims to support all those who encounter us, and this may include individuals struggling with their mental health or who are having other difficulties which may not make them an adult-at-risk but do increase their vulnerability and need for support.
+- Child on child abuse

-By following this policy and the linked procedures, we aim to provide a safe and inclusive space for all those engaging with AIUK's work.
+- 2.11 You can find out more about different types of abuse and harm to adults-at-risk from SCIE (Social Care Institute for Excellence) and towards under 18s at the NSPCC.
+Additionally, AIUK aims to support all those who encounter us, and this may include individuals struggling with their mental health or who are having other difficulties which may not make them an adult-at-risk but do increase their vulnerability and need for support. - 2.12 By following this policy and the linked procedures, we aim to provide a safe and inclusive space for all those engaging with AIUK's work.

-Our commitment to keeping children and young people safe:
+3. Our commitment to keeping activists under 18 safe: